 Aida Abedini, U.S. DirectorAida has been an AAGW Board member since 2018, is originally from Albania, and works for the federal government in Washington, DC.
 Aida has a passion for volunteering, and in addition to her new role as U.S. Director, she volunteers with the DC Volunteer Lawyers Project.

 D. F., Consultant

 D. F. is a trafficking survivor passionate about helping those vulnerable to exploitation of any kind.
 She is fluent in three languages, has worked as an associate in the telecommunications industry, and is currently the mother of two and co-founder/sales manager of an innovative startup.
 She believes strongly in the equality of all people and the importance of resiliency and hope.
 For security reasons, her name may not be publicized on this website.

 E.C. is the ninth elected president of AAGW.
 Elections are an important step in empowering our members.
 E. is 21 years old and came to the shelter when she was 19.
 For reasons of security, her identity must be kept private in her country.

-Linda has been a volunteer with AAGW since its founding, eager to assist in a small way the efforts of her longtime college friends with helping victims of trafficking in Albania.
+Linda Reid, Communications CoordinatorLinda has been an AAGW volunteer since its founding, eager to assist in a small way the efforts of her longtime college friends with helping survivors of domestic violence and sex trafficking in Albania.
 She spent 20 years working in college and Olympic sports publicity and now is a college and grad school admissions essay editor.
 In addition to sitting on the steering committee for the non-profit John R. Wooden Award, Linda has served on the Board of Education of the Palos Verdes Peninsula Unified School District in California since 2014.